glotzerlab/signac-docs/docs/source/tutorial.rst

     ~/ideal_gas_project $ cat workspace/742c883cbee8e417bbb236d40aea9543/data.json
     {"volume": 1000.0}

-That seems right, we can then store all other volumes in the respective ``data.json`` files by executing ``$ python project run``.
+Since that seems right, we can then store all other volumes in the respective ``data.json`` files by executing ``$ python project run``.

 .. tip::

-    We could further simplify our workflow definition, by replacing the ``pre(volume_computed)`` condition with ``pre.after(compute_volume)``, which is a short-cut to reuse all of ``compute_volume()``'s post-conditions as pre-conditions for the ``store_volume_in_json_file()`` operation.
+    We could further simplify our workflow definition by replacing the ``pre(volume_computed)`` condition with ``pre.after(compute_volume)``, which is a short-cut to reuse all of ``compute_volume()``'s post-conditions as pre-conditions for the ``store_volume_in_json_file()`` operation.

 The job document
 ----------------

-Storing results in JSON-format -- as shown in the previous section -- is good practice, because the JSON format is an open format, human-readable and parsers are available for a large variety of codes.
+Storing results in JSON format -- as shown in the previous section -- is good practice because the JSON format is an open, human-readable format, and parsers are readily available in a wide range of languages.
-Because of this, **signac** stores all metadata in JSON-files and in addition comes with a built-in JSON-storage container for each job: the `job document <http://signac.readthedocs.io/en/latest/projects.html#the-job-document>`_.
+Because of this, **signac** stores all metadata in JSON files and in addition comes with a built-in JSON-storage container for each job: the `job document <http://signac.readthedocs.io/en/latest/projects.html#the-job-document>`_.

 Let's add another operation to our ``project.py`` script that stores the volume in the *job document*: